UHDbits/M73-Tiny-OpenCore/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
-about: Have an issue with this config?
-Use this template to get as much help as possible.
+about: Have an issue with this configuration?
+Use this template to make the process as easy as possible.
 title: ''
 labels: ''
 assignees: UHDbits